Memory effects in a dynamical decoupling process: Measure of memory effects for dynamical decoupling

 as the strength of memory effects conditioned on the initial state $\rho_S(t_0)$ \cite{Hou2024}.
-Note that a nonzero $N_M[\rho_S(t_0)]$ is a sufficient condition for the non-Markovianity of a quantum process defined by Eq.(\ref{Eqn:ineq}) or Eq.(\ref{Eqn:NM}).
-Compared with Eq.(\ref{Eqn:NM}), the initial-state-dependent measure of memory effects is easier to calculate and verify.
-This approach is used to study the early-time superradiance where a finite $t_{max}$ is adopted \cite{Hou2024}.
-In this work, the two measures mentioned above are both considered, which allows us to deal with the problems of controlling dynamical maps and quantum states (with any initial state) by dynamical decoupling.
+Note that $N_M[\rho_S(t_0)]>0$ is a sufficient condition for the inequality Eq.(\ref{Eqn:ineq}) or $N_M>0$.
+In the following, the above two measures are both considered to deal with the control of both dynamical maps and quantum states by dynamical decoupling.